flejmer/DarkRift2-WebSocketListener/README.md

 If you are using Unity embeded server, there is a bug within DarkRift that causes listeners to not be detected.
 There is a temporary fix for that described [here](https://github.com/DarkRiftNetworking/DarkRift/issues/58).

+UPDATE: This has been fixed in version 2.6.0.

 ### Client ###

 Copy all the files that are present in `/Client/Plugins` into your Unity project `Plugins` directory.
 Then copy all the `.cs` files from `/Client` into your designated scripts directory.